 Donation protected

-One Love, One Future: Empower Our Youth, Honour Our Elders, and Uplift Rastafari!
+One Love, One Future: Empower Our Youth, Honour Our Elders, and Uplift Rastafari And Maroons!

 Greetings,

-My name is Marcia Cunningham, affectionately known as Sister Marcia to most people, and I am the Founder of Black Mama Earth Ltd.
+My name is Marcia Cunningham, affectionately known as Sister Marcia to most people, and I am the Founder of Black Mama Earth Ltd and Rastafari Maroon JA Ltd.

 I am proud to be African by way of Jamaican roots, and I lived in Montego Bay, Jamaica for over 19 years.
-I am currently based in London, England, and I have been working with Centric Community Research Organisation for over 1 year.
-We are establishing "CenGiving Jamaica", supporting grassroots initiatives across Jamaica.
+I am currently based in London, England, and I have worked at Centric Organisation for over 1 year. and now with Sedulous CIC. still trying to support grassroots initiatives across Jamaica.

 Over 3 years ago, I founded Black Mama Earth Ltd, a Social Enterprise in London, to facilitate projects that benefit our youth, our elders, and our underprivileged family of African and African-Caribbean descent, especially our Rastafari and the Maroon Community based in the UK and Jamaica.
 We actively work in schools, community and rehabilitation centres, hospitals, and prisons offering palliative care.

-On my recent trip to Jamaica in May 2024, I visited primary schools for children with special educational needs and disabilities (SEND), The Rastafari Coral Gardens Benevolent Society (RCGBS) & Elders Home, Chance Rehabilitation Center & Day Care Facility, the Maroons in Accompong Town (my first visit), and various farming communities, to whom I pledged ongoing assistance and support, following the relationship I have been building and nurturing for over a year and the supplies that I had already donated to them during my May visit.
+On my recent trip to Jamaica in May 2024, I visited primary schools for children with special educational needs and disabilities (SEND), The Rastafari Coral Gardens Benevolent Society (RCGBS) & Elders Home, Chance Rehabilitation Center & Day Care Facility, the Maroons in the St James area and various farming communities, to whom I pledged ongoing assistance and support, following the relationship I have been building and nurturing for over a year.

 It is for this reason that I have stepped up my plans of action, and I am asking you to please lend your support.
 I urgently need your help to provide relief now as well as to be a crucial part of the long-term rebuilding and growth effort.

-Over 40 boxes, 2 suitcases, 3 large plastic containers, 4 extra large bags, and 6 smaller bags were all sent to the wharf in the crate today (23rd July 2024) to be shipped to Jamaica.
+Over 40 boxes, 5 suitcases, 5 large plastic containers, 9 extra large bags, and 1 barrel will be going to the wharf in the crate Monday 30th June 2025to be shipped to Jamaica.

 • Lyssons Primary School & Pear Tree River Primary School in St. Thomas with The Growing Minds Initiative - empowering 75 children with special educational needs and disabilities through gardening, growing their own produce to be self-sufficient and reliant, and school/educational supplies.